habibbhutto/dotfiles/README.md

 [setup-dev-machine.sh](./scripts/setup-dev-machine.sh)
 [setup-podman.sh](./scripts/setup-podman.sh)

-This is set of scripts and tools to setup a reproducible development setup.
+This is set of scripts to setup a reproducible development machine.
 The scripts are written and tested in Ubuntu-22.04, please take a note that some of the versions and dependencies might not work in other distros.

-I maintain these scripts for my own use, please take a note that they may break break occassionally or might not work in your Ubuntu version for some reason or the versions and dependencies are outdated.

 It will setup folling tools and packages.